jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 In order of increasing complexity (number, kind, and configuration of relationships):

-- Term lists: [which may have "See" or "Use" to steer people towards preferred language, or use a "synonym ring/synset" approach of no preferred term among multiple])
+Term lists: [which may have "See" or "Use" to steer people towards preferred language, or use a "synonym ring/synset" approach of no preferred term among multiple])
 - Authority file: What’s the definitive version of a term, at least one variant of which I know?
 - Glossary (vocabulary, clavis, specialized dictionary): An alphabetical list of terms with definitions inside a particular domain of knowledge.
 - Dictionary
 - Gazetteer
 - Significant overlap w/ reference works

-- Synonym ring/synset
+Synonym ring/synset
 - Usually invisible to user, e.g. underpinning a search engine

-- category
+Category

-- Taxonomy AKA hierarchy AKA tree structure:
+Taxonomy AKA hierarchy AKA tree structure:
 - top-down
 - Broader term (BT)
 - Broader term (generic) (BTG)
 - Broader term (instance) (BTI)
 - Broader term (partitive) (BTP)
 - Narrower term (NT)
 - Narrower term (generic) (NTG)
 - Narrower term (instance) (NTI)
 - Narrower term (partitive) (NTP)
 - sibling
 - generic posting
 - up-posting/autoposting
 - top term (TT)
 - node label

-- Faceted taxonomies:
+Faceted taxonomies:
 - bottom-up
 - multiple views of same info, based on attributes
 - usually used for navigation
 - CVs may be presented by facets
 - facets may be/use CVs

-- Polyhierarchy
+Polyhierarchy

-- Thesaurus: captures more relationships than synonyms; [good for representing a very large controlled vocabulary]
+Thesaurus: captures more relationships than synonyms; [good for representing a very large controlled vocabulary]
 - related term/associative relationship (RT)
 - equivalence relationship (UF/U)
 - hierarchical relationship (BT/NT)
 - cross-reference
 - reciprocity
 - a/symmetric relationship

-- Semantic networks: not CV; not 100% ontology
+Semantic networks: not CV; not 100% ontology

-- Ontology
+Ontology
 - Tom Gruber: "An ontology defines a set of representational primitives with which to model a domain of knowledge or discourse ... ontology can be viewed as a level of abstraction of data models, analogous to hierarchical and relational models."
 In other words, there are Three Big Data Models: hierarchical, relational, and ontological/atomic"
 - Expressed om RDF, OWL, topic maps
 - defined by
     - ontological ambition
     - semantic relationships (annotated edges)
     - graph model
     - structured attributes
     - entities are instances of classes

-# Displaying KOS

-- generic structure
-- permuted display
-- classified display
-- flat format

 # What activities comprise vocabulary control?